 The term "mental shock" can be applied to someone who has psychological anguish or discord, which could occur in cases of psychological disorders or severe depression.
 Mental shock implies inadequate perforation of the brain tissue.
 Typically a patient with this condition would be severely dehydrated or would have bled out.
 A newborn wouldn’t fit this criteria in the slightest, and mental shock is not caused by a physical injury.

 "Neurogenic shock" is another type of shock that has been falsely attributed to circumcision.
 Neurogenic shock may occur after damage to the central nervous system, such as a traumatic brain injury or injury to the spinal cord.

-The notion that all babies go into shock during a (fully numbed) circumcision is absurd.
-It’s deranged to argue that nurses and doctors either can't tell when their patient is actively dying, or conspire to lie about it to parents.
+At any rate, the notion that all babies go into shock during a (fully numbed) circumcision is ridiculous.
+It’s absurd to argue that most doctors and nurses either can't tell when their patient is actively dying, or conspire to lie about it to parents.

 Eugene Gu is a controversial physician with a notorious history in both his professional and personal lives.
 In 2015, he gained national prominence when he was subpoenaed to appear before the U.S. Congress because his research group used tissue from aborted fetuses to conduct experiments.

 Vanderbilt University Medical Center placed Gu on probation in 2017 - after three years of a surgical residency.
 The university released him in 2018.
 In its decision the university cited a "lack of sufficient improvement in performance and conduct".
 A letter from VUMC stated that the "significant areas of concern [were] in patient care, communication, and medical knowledge."
 Consequently Gu does not have a medical license.